FormidableLabs/nuka-carousel/README.md

 - Height: `initialSlideHeight`

 Once the component has completed mounting with the accurate width, it waits for the readyStateChange event to fire before measuring the desired height of the content (`current`, `first`, `max`).
 That measurement then replaces `initialSlideHeight` with the measured height in pixels.

-If the readyStateChange event fires before the component completes mounting, the height of the component is not measured until a resize event or a change in slide is triggered.

 ### Contributing